Waranit-tec/Predict-Project/README.md

-# Predict-Project
+# Project
-Project about prediction from python
+Project in DSI Class